 - tuning: audio analysis tool (eg linotune, overtone analyser, peterson mechanical strobe tuners).
 Tuning rings + stand to be able to work on each side of the shells (see next point)

 - gluing: sand paper, isopropyl alcohol or good degreaser, high thrust caulk gun (polymer glue is thick and you need to put the good quantity in a regular way), rotating plate, mastic cutter

 6) handpan tuning stand

-You will find all information to be able to build your own low cost tuning stand here.
+You will find basic information to be able to build your own tuning stand here.
 You just need to find a laser cut company and to be able to drill holes and optionally screw thread.
 For the support, you can use an old desktop or make your own with second hand material.
-Click on the two pictures below to download the .dwg files (right click & save as... if it doesn't work)
+Click on the second picture below to download the .dwg files (right click & save as... if it doesn't work)

 price without VAT only for export or intra-europa**

 |Sheelopan is not selling shells at this moment.|

 ** export = sell outside Europa.
 Custom fees may apply and we are only able to make genuine and accurate invoices.
 Intra-europa = you need a valid european VAT number to be able to buy without VAT.